UrbsLab/STREAMLINE/docs/source/development.md

 ## Tests

 The default pytest configuration collects only the current main end-to-end tests.
-Legacy tests and phase-level subtests are kept in the repository for targeted debugging, but they are skipped by default collection.
+Legacy and phase-level subtests were removed from the maintained v3 test path so routine testing stays focused on the binary, multiclass, and regression demo pipelines.

 Run one main test while developing: